Sagar2366/QOTD/QOTD/qotd_8.md

-Difficulty: Moderate
-Tech Stack: AWS, Terraform
-Question: We are planning to build a scalable web application hosted on AWS and we have chosen to use Terraform to manage the infrastructure as code.
-If a single web server starts to become overloaded, we want to automatically spawn additional servers to handle the load.
-Additionally, we want to set up the infrastructure such that, in case of a server fault, the faulty server is automatically replaced without any manual intervention.
-How can you achieve this using Terraform with AWS services?
-Hint: Consider talking about using AWS Autoscaling groups in conjunction with Load Balancers.
-Answer: To handle automatic scaling and fault tolerance, you can utilize AWS Auto Scaling Groups (ASGs) and Elastic Load Balancer (ELB).
+\n Answer: To handle automatic scaling and fault tolerance, you can utilize AWS Auto Scaling Groups (ASGs) and Elastic Load Balancer (ELB).

 You’ll start by defining a Launch Configuration in Terraform, which will specify the AMI ID, instance type, and other details for instances.
 Then, you'll create an Auto Scaling Group using this configuration.
 ASGs manage creating, updating, and deleting instances based on the Launch Configuration.
 You'll specify a minimum and maximum number of instances, as well as desired capacity for this group.